vispo/TwoStateButton/README.md

     is maintained by the code.
 You can tab to the button; once there, the Enter key or the space key will 'click' it.
 TwoStateButton has 6 parameters:
     TwoStateButton(id, upImage, downImage, ariaLabel, title, callback)

-    --id is the unique id of the existing element you want to be the button.
+    * id is the unique id of the existing element you want to be the button.
-    --upImage is the path to the image for the button when it's up.
+    * upImage is the path to the image for the button when it's up.
-    --downImage is the path to the image for the button when it's down.
+    * downImage is the path to the image for the button when it's down.
-    --ariaLabel is the string that describes the button for accessibility.
+    * ariaLabel is the string that describes the button for accessibility.
-    --title is the string that describes the button on mouseover.
+    * title is the string that describes the button on mouseover.
-    --callback is a function that gets called when the user changes the button.
+    * callback is a function that gets called when the user changes the button.
     Example:
+    ```
     var myButton = new TwoStateButton('bobButton', 'up.jpg', 'down.jpg', 'microphone', 'Turn mic on/off', function(down) {
             console.log('down: ' + down);
     })
+    ```